Budock Vean Hotel

-Set on a splendid private estate of lawns, mature woodland and a private 9-hole golf course above the lovely River Helford, this is not simply an engagingly traditional country house hotel; but, with a huge swimming pool and intimate little spa, it is also the perfect choice for families – both nuclear and multi-generational.
+Set on a splendid private estate of lawns, mature woodland and a private 9-hole golf course above the lovely Helford River, this is not simply an engagingly traditional country house hotel.
+With a huge swimming pool and intimate little spa, it is also the perfect choice for families – both nuclear and multi-generational.

 We love the way you can choose between sitting by an open fire, in the conservatory or even on an outdoor terrace; and the variety of public spaces (several lounges, cocktail bar, snooker room) mean that there is plenty of room for everyone, even on a wet day.

 We also adore the huge pool, which is another great place to while away a wet afternoon; it also has an open fire and sauna, as well as a little terrace with a hot tub.
 There is a small spa, where skilled staff have created an innovative ‘Healing with the Seasons’ range of treatments and spa days using natural ingredients and ensuring the body gets what it craves at key times of year.
 Their spa menu changes with the seasons so there’s always something new to try.
 There are also a range of Elemis facials and holistic treatments using the Elemental Herbology range and yoga sessions in their riverside studio.
 A great way to start the day.

 In short this is a hotel with facilities galore that enjoys a special South Cornwalll location not far from Falmouth, at the end of the scenic estuary of the Helford river.
 It's a good place for both romantic couples and families, and also has a number of self-catering cottages and holiday homes available.